Ntsekees/Nahaiwa/grammar/src/morphology/roles/noun-roles.md

 └─
 ```

-• The Instrumental Case marks a noun referring to an instrument used by the referent of the most animate slot of the verb (e.g. the ⟪c-⟫ Case slot of binary predicates, the ⟪p-⟫ case slot of ternary predicates…) for achieving the action described by the current clause.
+• The Instrumental Case marks a noun referring to an instrument used by the referent of the most animate slot of the verb (e.g. the ⟪c-⟫ Ergative Case participant of bivalent and trivalent predicates) for achieving the action described by the current clause.

 ```
 ┌───────────────